 3) Li Ning N9ii

-This badminton racket is best suited to those with a more aggressive playing style.
+This badminton racket is well-suited for players with an aggressive playing style.
 So if you love smashing and constantly driving your opponent to the back of the court, this racket is ideal for you.

 Also, it offers much higher durability than most Yonex rackets, so if you’re looking for a professional-level racket that lasts really long, consider the Li Ning N9ii.